HousErasmus+ aimed at mapping student accommodation solutions for international students.

 Length: 2 years

-The project HousErasmus+ tackles an important obstacle for mobility: the lack of affordable accommodation for international students and trainees during their mobility period.
-In particular, the hinders faced by exchange students as one of the main beneficiaries of Erasmus+ are examined.
+The project HousErasmus+ tackled an important obstacle for mobility: the lack of affordable and quality accommodation for international students and trainees during their mobility period.
+In particular, the hinders faced by exchange students as one of the main beneficiaries of Erasmus+ were examined.

 Partners: Erasmus Student Network, European University Foundation, UNICA, Compostela Group of Universities.